juanpc2018/Best-GPU-for-x86_64-2010-2020/README.md

 OSX SnowLeopard 10.6.8 cannot be installed on a Mac newer than 2010 </br>
 unless using a Virtual Machine like VMWare Fusion Player 10.2.1 on OSX Catalina </br>

-but VM does Not have FireWire support, Nor Firewire Pass-through, Nor PCIe Pass-through. </br>
+VM does Not have FireWire support, Nor Firewire Pass-through, Nor PCIe Pass-through. </br>
+OSX SnowLeopard 10.6.8 cannot be installed on a VM, requires SnowLeopard Server 10.6.8 </br>
-OSX SnowLeopard is designed for MacPro 5,1 2010 with AMD Radeon HD 5770, HD 5870, HD 7950, GTX Titan 6GB, K5000, Quadro 4000, and others. </br>
+OSX SnowLeopard 10.6.8 is designed for MacPro 5,1 2010 with AMD Radeon HD 5770, HD 5870, HD 7950, GTX Titan 6GB*, K5000*, Quadro 4000* with Optional Drivers. </br>
-runs on MacMini 2010, maybe 2011, 2012 or recent does Not. </br>
+Runs on MacMini 2010, maybe 2011, 2012 or recent does Not. </br>
+MacPro 5,1 2012 requires Firmware downgrade to 2010. </br>
 Running a more recent VMWare than >10.2.1 requires OSX BigSur 11 or Newer, but OSX Hybrid Kernel becomes -30% slower on x86_64 </br>

 Windows8.1 is similar to OSX HighSierra, the Peak of 32-Bit & 64-Bit. </br>